uutzinger/SerialUI/README.md

 This requires a c11 compiler and the python packages `pybind11` and `setuptools` to be available.

-In future version we will also need:
+A future version will also need:
 - `scipy` image decompression (FFT)
 - `cobs` serial data encoding (byte stuffing)
 - `tamp` for compression (lightweight for microcontrollers)